ecadlabs/signatory/docs/gcp_kms.md

 ### **Authenticating with the Service Account from GCP VM:**

-No need to download the service account credentials and place them on Signatory's file system, and no use of `GOOGLE_APPLICATION_CREDENTIALS` env var.
+Do not download the service account credentials and place them on Signatory's file system, and do not use `GOOGLE_APPLICATION_CREDENTIALS` env var.
 Instead, edit the VM specifications for `Identity and API access` such that it selects the IAM Service Account.

 ### **Authenticating with the Service Account from GKE pod:**

-No need to download the service account credentials and place them on Signatory's file system, and no use of `GOOGLE_APPLICATION_CREDENTIALS` env var.
+Do not download the service account credentials and place them on Signatory's file system, and do not use `GOOGLE_APPLICATION_CREDENTIALS` env var.
 Best practice is to [use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)  In short:

 * enable Workload Identity on the cluster
 * create a kubernetes Service Account and bind it to the IAM Service Account